gruntwork-io/gruntwork-installer/README.md

 gruntwork-install --module-name 'ecs-scripts' --repo 'https://github.com/gruntwork-io/module-ecs' --tag '0.0.1'
 ```

-In https://github.com/gruntwork-io/module-ecs, we download the contents of `/modules/ecs-scripts` and run `/modules/esc-scripts/install.sh`.
+In https://github.com/gruntwork-io/module-ecs, we download the contents of `/modules/ecs-scripts` and run
+`/modules/esc-scripts/install.sh`.

 ## Quick Start

 ### Install gruntwork-install

-If `gruntwork-install` is our approach for installing script modules, how do we install `gruntwork-install` itself?
-Our
+If `gruntwork-install` is our approach for installing Script Modules, how do we install `gruntwork-install` itself?

-solution is to make the `gruntwork-install` tool open source and to publish a `bootstrap-gruntwork-installer.sh` script
+Our solution is to make the `gruntwork-install` tool open source and to publish a `bootstrap-gruntwork-installer.sh`
-that anyone can use to install `gruntwork-install` itself.
+script that anyone can use to install `gruntwork-install` itself.
 To use it, execute the following:

 ```
 curl -Ls https://raw.githubusercontent.com/gruntwork-io/gruntwork-installer/master/bootstrap-gruntwork-installer.sh | bash /dev/stdin --version 0.0.11